-• The average interest rate on U.S. public debt has risen to a decade high, all while U.S. government spending has ballooned.
-Treasury rates, which are set by the market, are impacted by the supply and demand for Treasuries.
-This means that higher U.S. government issuance - including issuance required to finance existing debt - impacts rates, all else equal.
+The average interest rate on U.S. public debt has risen to decade highs, at the same time that U.S. government spending has ballooned.
+Treasury rates are set by the market - including supply and demand for Treasuries themselves.
+This means that higher U.S. government bond issuance - including issuance required to finance debts - impacts rates, all else equal.